Protecting Workbooks in Excel (And Worksheets, and Cells)

 - Click the Edit Anyway button to proceed with making changes.

-Protect a Workbooks Structure
+Protect Excel Workbook with Workbooks Structure

 The third way you can protect a workbook is by protecting the underlying structure.
 For example, without the password, a user cannot move, rename, delete, rearrange, or create new worksheets in the workbook.
 However, they can still make changes to the data in the workbook.